Salas y Gómez and Nazca ridges

 Back to the surface

-Currently, no legal mechanism exists to establish comprehensive marine protected areas (MPAs) in the high seas.
-It is critical that the new United Nations High Seas Treaty, currently under negotiation, sets up a global process for the establishment and effective management of a network of representative and well-connected MPAs in the high seas, including highly and fully protected areas where no harmful industrial activities are allowed.
+No mechanism yet exists to establish marine protected areas (MPAs) in the high seas.
+It is critical that the new United Nations High Seas Treaty sets up a global process for the establishment and effective management of a wide-ranging network of MPAs, including highly protected areas where no harmful industrial activities are allowed.

 Threats and the future